Reception

 Little Wandle Letters and Sounds Revised is our phonics programme used in school.
 Right from the start of Reception, children will have a daily phonics lesson which follows the progression for Little Wandle Letters and Sounds and this continues in Year One and Year Two to ensure children become fluent readers.

-Previous Overviews
+Previous Overviews:

-Autumn Term - Phase 2 Sounds
+Autumn 1 - Phase 2 Sounds

 Support for Parents:

-Core Texts
+Literacy Core Texts for Autumn 2

 Links to try at home